minorua/Qgis2threejs/docs/source/ExportSettings.rst

    coordinates of clicked position on a 3D object are displayed in longitude and latitude (WGS84).
 If
    `Proj4js <https://github.com/proj4js/proj4js>`__ doesn't support current
-   project CRS, this option is disabled.
+   map CRS, this option is disabled.

 Controls
 ~~~~~~~~